This Spinach Quiche recipe is a slight variation from the traditional quiche with pork, but it’s the perfect vegetarian swap.

-The French have taken claim to this classic recipe, but the origins are somewhat of a mystery with some claiming it’s from Germany and was adopted by the French, where it became very popular.
+The French have taken claim to the classic quiche recipe, but the origins are somewhat of a mystery with some claiming it’s from Germany and was adopted by the French, where it became very popular.
 Let’s just say it’s a classic European dish that feels somewhat opulent, even though it is much easier to make than you think.

 It just needs a little prep work on the pastry, which can either be made the night before or you can put it in the freezer instead of the fridge if you’d like to speed the process up.
 The pastry has to be quite solid and hard (so very cold, but not frozen) before you start to roll it out.
 Alternatively, if you’re pushed for time you can buy a pre-rolled shortcrust pastry, just look out that it doesn’t contain palm oil (sustainable palm oil is fine).

-Choosing the Right Cheeses for your Quiche
+Choosing the Right Cheeses for your Spinach Quiche

 The recipe below uses Comté and Emmental if you can’t find these you can use Gruyère as a substitute.
 If you’re looking for a vegetarian option you can use 100% Emmental, which are sometimes made as a vegetarian cheese.
 Learn more about vegetarian cheeses and the brand names they are sold under via this link.
 Alternatively using cheddar or mozzarella will provide a milder flavour but is still equally suitable.